Akon: 2006–2008: Konvicted

 In February 2007, Akon launched his clothing line Konvict Clothing.
 It features urban streetwear including denim jeans, hoodies, T-shirts and hats.
 Aliaune is the upscale version, or high-end line, for males and females, which includes blazers, denim jeans and other items.

+In April 2007, Akon drew criticism for an onstage act that included simulated sex with Danah Alleyne – a 15-year-old girl at the time who is the daughter of a pastor and sister of Crime Watch host Ian Alleyne – at the Zen Nightclub in Port of Spain, Trinidad and Tobago, as part of a fake contest, despite the club's statement to have a 21-years-and-over age requirement.
+The incident was filmed by Akon's crew and later uploaded to the Internet.
+On April 20, 2007, local media, channel CCN TV6, aired the video clip publicly.
+Amid criticism, Verizon Wireless removed ringtones featuring Akon's songs and Verizon decided not to sponsor The Sweet Escape Tour where Akon was to be the opening act for Gwen Stefani.
+Right wing political commentators Michelle Malkin, Laura Ingraham, and Bill O'Reilly criticized Akon for "degrading women".

 He produced and featured on Gwen Stefani's "The Sweet Escape" which has reached No. 2 on the Billboard Hot 100.
 Akon performed at the American leg of Live Earth.
 He later recorded a remix of "Wanna Be Startin' Somethin'" by Michael Jackson for the 25th-anniversary rerelease of Jackson's Thriller.
 He also worked with bachata group Aventura and Reggaeton duo Wisin & Yandel on All Up 2 You.
 The song received two nominations at the Premios Lo Nuestro 2010 for "Urban Song of the Year" and "Video Collaboration of the Year".
 He signed Jayko, a Hispanic R&B and Reggaeton artist, to his label.